Vladimir-csp/uwsm/README.md

 - `wayland-session start ${wm_id} with "any complex" arguments`: also adds arguments for particular `@${wm_id}` instance.
 - `-N, -[e]D, -C` can be used to add name, desktop names, description respectively.

-If `${wm_id}` ends with `.desktop`, `wayland-session` finds desktop entry in `wayland-sessions`, uses exec arguments and desktop names from it
+If `${wm_id}` ends with `.desktop`, `wayland-session` finds desktop entry in `wayland-sessions` data hierarchy, uses exec arguments and desktop names from it
 (along with name and comment for unit descriptons).

-Arguments provided on command line are appended to the command line of desktop entry (unlike apps).
+Arguments provided on command line are appended to the command line of desktop entry (unlike apps), no argument processing is done
+(Please [file a bug report](https://github.com/Vladimir-csp/uwsm/issues/new/choose) if you encounter any wayland-sessions desktop entry with %-fields).

-If `${wm_id}` is `select` or `default`, `wayland-session` invokes a menu to select desktop entries available in `wayland-sessions`.
+If `${wm_id}` is `select` or `default`, `wayland-session` invokes a menu to select desktop entries available in `wayland-sessions` data hierarchy.
 Selection is saved, previous selection is highlighted (or launched right away in case of `default`).
 Selected entry is used as `${wm_id}`.

-When started, `wayland-session` will hold while wayland session is running, and terminate session if interrupted or terminated.
+When started, `wayland-session` will hold while wayland session is running, and terminate session if is itself interrupted or terminated.

 To launch automatically after login on virtual console 1, if systemd is at `graphical.target`, add this to shell profile:

-    if wayland-session check may-start && wayland-session start select then
+    if wayland-session check may-start && wayland-session start -o select then
     	exec wayland-session start default
     fi